vegaprotocol/specs/specs/0016-product-builtin-future.md

 	// Suspend the market if we receive settlement data before trading termination
 	// this would require investigation and governance action if market.status != TRADING_TERMINATED {
-		market.status = SUSPENDED
+		setMarketStatus(SUSPENDED)
 		return
 	}

 	final_cashflow = cash_settled_future.value(event.data) - cash_settled_future.value(market.mark_price))
 	settle(cash_settled_future.settlement_asset, final_cashflow)
-	market.status = SETTLED
+	setMarkPrice(event.data)
+	setMarketStatus(SETTLED)
 }
 ```

 # Acceptance Criteria

-1. Create a CSF with trading termination triggered by a date/time based data source
+1. Create a Cash Settled Future with trading termination triggered by a date/time based data source
-1. Create a CSF with trading termination triggered by an external data source
+1. Create a Cash Settled Future with trading termination triggered by an external data source
-1. Create a CSF with the settlement data provided by an external data source
+1. Create a Cash Settled Future with the settlement data provided by an external data source
-1. Create a CSF for any settlement asset that's configureed in Vega
+1. Create a Cash Settled Future for any settlement asset that's configureed in Vega
 1. Either data source can be changed via governance
 1. It is not possible to change settlement asset via governance
 1. Mark to market settlement works correctly